cowprotocol/docs/docs/README.md

 ## What is MEV Blocker?

 MEV Blocker is an RPC endpoint designed to protect user transactions from MEV (Maximal Extractable Value) attacks such as frontrunning and sandwiching.
-Aside from protecting user transactions from the dangers of MEV, MEV Blocker leverages an order flow auction of searchers and builders to offer users rebates for their trades.
+Aside from protecting user transactions from the dangers of MEV, MEV Blocker leverages an order flow auction of searchers and builders to offer users rebates from backrunning for their trades.

 ## [Governance](governance)

-CoW DAO is of it's community, by it's community, and for it's community.
+CoW DAO is of its community, by its community, and for its community.
 CoW DAO uses a [decentralized governance model](governance) to ensure that the community has full control over the direction of the protocol.

 ## How to use CoW DAO’s documentation